peterb2396/ValentinesDay/README.md

 * Make sure you have npm installed.
 * From the valentine directory, run npm i
 * Then run npm start

+## How to change the song
+* Replace audio.mp3 with your desired mp3 file.
+* Make sure you rename your file to audio.mp3